apache/gravitino/docs/how-to-use-gvfs.md

 Please make sure to have the Gravitino Virtual File System runtime jar firstly, you can get it in two ways:

-1. Download from the maven central repository: You can download the runtime jar which names like `gravitino-filesystem-hadoop3-runtime-{version}.jar` from [Maven repository](https://mvnrepository.com/).
+1. Download from the maven central repository: You can download the runtime jar which name is like `gravitino-filesystem-hadoop3-runtime-{version}.jar` from [Maven repository](https://mvnrepository.com/).
 2. Compile from the source code: